zoisite-rb/zoisite-rb/guides/source/command_line.md

         run  bundle install
 ```

-Rails will set up what seems like a huge amount of stuff for such a tiny command!
-We've got the entire Rails directory structure now with all the code we need to run our simple application right out of the box.
+Zoisite will set up what seems like a huge amount of stuff for such a tiny command!
+We've got the entire Zoisite directory structure now with all the code we need to run our simple application right out of the box.

 ### Preconfigure a Different Database

-When creating a new Rails application, you have the option to specify what kind
+When creating a new Zoisite application, you have the option to specify what kind
 of database your application is going to use.
 This will save you a few minutes,
 and certainly many keystrokes.